Menzel (Djerba): Furniture

 The furniture is generally simple and austere.
 The beds are simple mattresses placed directly on top of mats (h'sira) or on masonry platforms or stools (sedda or doukkana).
 There are chests or large pots for storing clothes, marfaa (kind of coat hangers), sofra or mida (kind of low tables where one eats sitting on mats or long, low cushions called gaada).
-Food reserves were kept in large baked clay pots (khabia, tass, zir or sefri), manufactured centuries ago in the village of Guellal, which is also the source of all the traditional dishes of Djerba.
+Food reserves were kept in large baked clay pots (khabia, tass, zir or sefri), manufactured centuries ago in the village of Guellala, which is also the source of all the traditional dishes of Djerba.

 Cisterns

 In view of the low rainfall (less than 250 mm per year) and the consequent lack of drinking water, the Djerbans have gained the habit of building cisterns to collect and store rainwater through impluviums.
 There are two types of cisterns: feskia or fesghia and majen or majel.
 The first ones are usually underground, rectangular or square in shape, and are located outside the houch.
 The second ones resemble huge, wide open carboys, and are mostly built inside the inner courtyard of the houch.
 The majen and feskia collect the rainwater that falls on the roof of the dwellings, terraces and courtyards, which are whitewashed with quicklime (jir) every year before the wet season in order to ensure some hygiene.
 This system of rainwater collection already existed in Roman times, and large cisterns were discovered in the ancient city of Meninx.
 In 1967 it was estimated that the area used by impluviums in Djerba was about 1,000,000 m².